tidyverse/glue/revdep/failures.md

 ### Devel

 ```
-* using log directory ‘/tmp/workdir/lidR/new/lidR.Rcheck’
+* using log directory ‘/tmp/workdir/corx/new/corx.Rcheck’
 * using R version 3.6.3 (2020-02-29)
 * using platform: x86_64-pc-linux-gnu (64-bit)
 * using session charset: UTF-8
 * using options ‘--no-manual --no-build-vignettes’
-* checking for file ‘lidR/DESCRIPTION’ ...
+* checking for file ‘corx/DESCRIPTION’ ...
 OK
 * checking extension type ...
 Package
-* this is package ‘lidR’ version ‘2.2.5’
+* this is package ‘corx’ version ‘1.0.6.1’
 * package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
 ERROR
-Packages suggested but not available: 'mapview', 'mapedit'
+Package required but not available: ‘psych’

-The suggested packages are required for a complete check.
-Checking can be attempted without them by setting the environment
-variable _R_CHECK_FORCE_SUGGESTS_ to a false value.

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.